options1k/options1k/content/rules/index.md

 5. Initial profit target (premium / spread-premium) > 15%
 8. Stochastics are oversold (< 20), or RSI is oversold (< 30)
 9. Strike is below support
-10. Price is in uptrend, or flat
+10. Price is in uptrend, or flat/sideways range

 ### Exit rules
 1. Take profit at 50% of initial collected premium